Paul Robinson (footballer, born November 1978): Personal life

 On 8 January 2007, Robinson was declared bankrupt at Sunderland County Court.
 Although the total amount of debt Robinson was in was not revealed, it was stated that he had agreed to pay his creditors £400 per month but had fallen behind with these repayments and did not oppose being made bankrupt.
 It was also reported that Robinson had moved back into his parents house in the Seaburn area of Sunderland.

 Robinson reflected on the bad financial decisions which had led to his bankruptcy.
 He described that following his move to Wimbledon he felt homesick and pressurised by the £1.5 million fee the club had paid for him.
 During this time he began spending money excessively.
 "The amount I'd spend was ridiculous.
 I'd buy clothes for no reason whatsoever.
 I couldn't go past a shop without going in and splashing out...Then there were the gadgets, the car...stuff every lad would buy if he could afford it."
 Robinson went on to say that as his career floundered and he began dropping down the leagues he still continued spending, culminating in his being declared bankrupt shortly after he left Torquay United.

 In the same interview he went on to say that his selection in the starting line-up for the infamous Tyne-Wear derby was a case of "too much, too young" and said that he would have preferred to play in that game when he was 26 or 27, rather than 20.
 In another interview with Sky Sports in 2013 Robinson stated that joining Wimbledon was "by far the worst decision I've ever made" and said that he should have stayed under the guidance of Sir Bobby Robson at Newcastle.

 Robinson expressed regret at the way he had squandered the money he made from football stating "I look back and wish I'd bought a house and ended up with something to show for my career" but accepted that it was his own decisions that led to his failure to fulfill his footballing potential saying "I haven't quite hit the heights I should have.
 But the only person to blame is the idiot looking back at me in the mirror."

 Robinson worked as a multi-drop driver for courier firm City Link operating out of the company's Durham depot until the company collapsed in December 2014.

+In 2020, he set up his own coaching company called Strikes Coaching.
+In an interview with The Guardian in March 2026, Robinson stated he was still running the business and said "I’ve had my bit, but if I can give something back and make children love football, then great."
+He also said that he had "no regrets" about his football career.